fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 </fusioncharts>
 ```

+## See your Chart

+You should be able to see the chart as shown below.

+{% embed_chart getting-started-your-first-chart.js %}

+If you are getting a JavaScript error on your page, check your browser console for the exact error and fix it accordingly.
+If you're unable to solve it, click here to get in touch with our support team.

 That's it!
 Your first chart using `angular-fusioncharts` is ready.

-## Problem Rendering the Chart?

-In case there is an error, and you are unable to see the chart, check for the following:

-- If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.
-If you're unable to solve it, click [here](mailto:support@fusioncharts.com) to get in touch with our support team.

-- If the chart does not show up at all, but there are no JavaScript errors, check if the FusionCharts Suite XT JavaScript library has loaded correctly.
-You can use developer tools within your browser to see if `fusioncharts.js` was loaded.

-- If you get a **Loading Data** or **Error in loading data** message, check whether your JSON data structure is correct, or there are conflicts related to quotation marks in your code.